SDLE MCQ

 Category: Removable Prosthodontics

-1) A patient with a perfect-fitting denture has redness in all areas.
-What is the cause?
+1) A patient misuses denture adhesive.
+What is the adverse effect?

 112 / 200